 - Acting in a way that prevents infection or injury in themselves or their client to the best of their ability

-- Providing information to the extent the client desires and within the boundaries and limitations of the birth professional
+- Providing information to the extent the client desires and within the boundaries and limitations of the birth and lactation professional

 - Collaborating with a client’s chosen support team